mrdimosthenis/one-hundred-prisoners/README.md

 abstract way: If we shuffle the numbers from 0 to 99 and place them inside 100 numbered boxes, what is the probability of the largest formed cycle being at most 50?

-In the following last sections, I will show how we can code this new form of the riddle, but its explanation will omit a few details about some corner cases and shortcuts to keep the text concise.
+In the following last sections, we will see how we can code this new form of the riddle.

 ### The Representation in the new Code